tarfin-labs/laravel-spatial/README.md

 Laravel package to work with geospatial data types and functions.

-For now it supports only MySql Spatial Data Types and Functions.
+For now, it supports only MySql Spatial Data Types and Functions.

 **Supported data types:**
 - `Point`